devel0/scurve-speed-eval/README.md

 ```

 and it will produce follow [output.xlsx](examples/scurve-xlsx/output.xlsx) by applying above formulas and doing some test calc about max allowable torque based on motion and supposed load.

-## Implementation

-A [library](scurve-impulse-stepper/README.md) to drive scurve impulse stepper motors is provided for mbed stm32.

 ## Prerequisites